navn0306/CensusAnalyser/README.md

 TestCase5- Given the State Census CSV file with incorrect ColumnName, Should throw exception.
 -This is a Sad Test Case to verify if the exception is raised.

+UseCase2- Ability for the analyser to load the Indian States Code Information from a csv file
+- Create CSVStates Class to load the CSV Data - Use Iterator to load the data - Check with StateCensusAnalyser to ensure number of record matches